North Dakota State Board of Cosmetology License Requirements

 North Dakota Board of Cosmetology License Information

-Find North Dakota beauty schools that can help you obtain a license in cosmetology, esthetics, nail technology and other beauty professions in the State of North Dakota.
+Find North Dakota beauty schools that can help you obtain a license in cosmetology, esthetics, nail technology and other beauty professions in North Dakota.

 - COSMETOLOGIST LICENSE: 1800 Hours